lenciel/lenciel.github.io/_posts/2014-11-17-7-principles-of-rich-web-applications.markdown

 {% blockquote %}
-“If a document has to be pieced together on the fly, it could get arbitrarily complex, and even if that were limited, we’d certainly start experiencing major hits on performance for documents structured in this way.
-This essentially throws the **single-hop principle of WWW** out the door (well, IMG does that too, but for a very specific reason and in a very limited sense) — are we sure we want to do that?”
+「If a document has to be pieced together on the fly, it could get arbitrarily complex, and even if that were limited, we’d certainly start experiencing major hits on performance for documents structured in this way.
+This essentially throws the **single-hop principle of WWW** out the door (well, IMG does that too, but for a very specific reason and in a very limited sense) — are we sure we want to do that?」
 {% endblockquote %}

 ## 2. 对用户输入立刻响应<a name="act-immediately-on-user-input"></a>